 The widely-publicized police killings of black people recently have been held up as an example of white privilege and black disadvantage, but in this area it’s women, not men, who have the equivalent of white privilege.
 The Guardian has a database of police killings in the United States and in 2015, 1092 men were killed, compared to 53 women.
 Looking at just unarmed victims, it was 214 men and 14 women.

 Usually, but that’s not a rebuttal to the existence of the problem.
-The victim and his family don’t receive solace from knowing that the perpetrator was also a man.
+The victim and his family don’t receive solace from knowing that the perpetrator was the same gender.

 Some racial minorities face higher rates of violence than white people.
 “But it’s other blacks/Aboriginals/etc. committing the violence!” doesn’t stop it from being a problem.
 Similarly, in Africa female genital mutilation is often perpetuated first and foremost by other women, but it’s still a concerning problem.

 When it comes to the consequences of sex and controlling your future, would you rather be a woman or a man?
 Let’s look at each gender’s ability to avoid or opt-out of the consequences of sex.
 Before the act of sex, women have more options for birth control, as noted by Planned Parenthood.
-After the act, men don’t really have any options—while women have the morning after pill, abortion (though often imperfect access to it), adoption, and safe haven laws.
-I recognize that women are the ones to give birth, which means the consequences of sex for them are not just financial but also physical and medical.
-So for women the stakes are higher, but their options are clearly more robust than men’s.
-I don’t think women are obviously worse off here.
+After the act, men don’t really have any options—while women have the morning after pill, abortion (though sometimes imperfect access to it), adoption, and safe haven laws.
+True, for women the stakes are higher (physical and medical, in addition to financial), but their options are clearly more robust.

 Some dismiss men’s lack of options by pointing to the difference in men’s and women’s reproductive systems, saying that there isn’t an equivalent to abortion or adoption that we could give men.
-There actually are options (see the Legal Paternal Surrender FAQ), but let’s set that aside.
+There actually are options, but let’s set that aside.
 Let’s say that where abortion is legal, we should think of it not an option that men “lack” but more as an option that just doesn’t apply to their situation because they can’t get pregnant.
 If we do so, wouldn’t it also apply the other way around?
 In places where abortion is illegal, we would see that not as a restriction that men don’t face but rather a restriction that just doesn’t apply to their situation because they can’t get pregnant.

 Another issue of reproductive rights for men is paternity fraud, which happens at rates high enough to be concerning (2-4%) but generally isn’t taken very seriously (more).